-I work from a beautiful home office so I don’t use much gas (petrol in the UK) and we’ve never had a new car.
+I work from a beautiful home office so I don’t use much gas (petrol in the UK).
+We’ve never had a new car.
 I can’t see the point of buying a new car when you can get a great used car for a fraction of the cost.
-In fact, we have a Nissan Cube and a Honda Elysium, both used Japanese exports.
-And, I can tell you, the cute little Cube turns heads as does the rather sleek Elysium!
+In fact, we have a Nissan Cube and a Honda Elysium.
+Both are used Japanese exports.
+And, I can tell you, the cute little Cube turns heads, as does the rather sleek Elysium!
 You don’t need a Lamborghini to get attention unless you need it to compensate for a lack of self-worth.
 Good luck with that plan.

 In the UK, it is cheaper to buy a house and develop it.
-In the US, it is usually cheaper to buy a house already the size you want and need so don’t take this as blanket advice.
-You need to know what the bargains are in your own area and they may be very specific to a particular time and place.
+In the US, it is usually cheaper to buy a house already the size you want and need.
+So don’t take this as blanket advice.
+You need to know what the bargains are in your own area.
+They may be very specific to a particular time and place.
 For example, in Manitowoc where my mom lives, for a few years it was cheaper to buy a duplex home than a single family home.
 Hello, opportunity!
 In fact, you could buy a duplex and convert it back into a single family and still come out ahead.
 That window of opportunity lasted a few years before people cottoned on.

 I’m still stunned that it is cheaper to buy an antique walnut dressing table (£22) at auction than it is to buy a new one made of MDF at Ikea.
 Another no brainer.
 Antique furniture is often better made, of solid wood, and more likely to retain or improve in value over time than new furniture.
 So naturally, I prefer antiques.
-And buying used furniture is also a green thing to do and the classiest form of recycling!
-Plus, you get the absolute adrenaline rush of buying at auction—infinitely more exciting than walking into a store and whipping out a credit card.
-I’ve moved and sold furniture many times and it is very hard to get anywhere near what you paid for new furniture.
+And buying used furniture is also a green thing to do.
+It is the classiest form of recycling!
+Plus, you get the adrenaline rush of buying at auction—infinitely more exciting than walking into a store and whipping out a credit card.
+I’ve moved and sold furniture many times.
+It is very hard to get anywhere near what you paid for new furniture.